 Is Wissotzky Imperial Earl Grey Tea Right for You?

-Can you drink Wissotzky Imperial Earl Grey without milk?
+Can I drink this Earl Grey black, without milk or sugar?

 Where is Wissotzky tea from?